OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 We will use Neural Networks to elaborate the model.

-And specifically the `TensorFlow playground`.
+To see how Neural Networks work, let's take a look at the `TensorFlow playground`.

 <!-- 2.
 BASIC CONCEPTS OF DEEP SUPERVISED MACHINE LEARNING -->